Women in Love (film): Russell's view of the film

-Release and reception
+Release

-Censor
+Censorship

 The film was passed uncut by the British censor.

 Box office

 The film was one of the eight most popular films at the British box office in 1970.
-As it cost $1.6 million it recouped its costs in England alone.
+As it cost $1.6 million, it recouped its costs in England alone.
 It made $3.0 million in rentals in the U.S. and Canada and made $4.5 million worldwide.